(Click and drag to “look around”)

 - Additional information is available upon request

-In October of 2012, this classic venue reopened on the heels of a historic, $15 million renovation project.
-In December of 2013, City of San Jose and Team San Jose officials unveiled the renamed City National Civic and new marquee to rebrand the historic concert venue.
-City National Bank, California’s premier private and business bank, celebrates its 60th anniversary in 2014.
-Backed by nearly $30 billion in assets, the company is now the 25th largest American commercial bank.
+In October of 2012, this classic venue reopened on the heels of a historic, $25 million renovation project.
+In December of 2013, City of San Jose and Team San Jose officials unveiled a new marquee and a rebranding of the venue as the City National Civic.
+In May of 2019, the venue closed a successful 5-year partnership with City National Bank and the historic name of the San Jose Civic was reinstated.

 Musical legends including The Rolling Stones, Bob Dylan, Jefferson Airplane, Frank Sinatra, Barbra Streisand, The Grateful Dead, The Beach Boys, Duke Ellington and His Orchestra have all performed on this stage.
 In fact, The Who launched their first headlining U.S. tour here in 1968.

 The Civic has been home to a wide variety of events over the years.
 There have been political figure appearances, such as the 1970 visit from then-President Richard Nixon that made national headlines when he was confronted by Anti-War protesters.
 It hosted prize fights for Jack Dempsey, Joe Louis, Max Bear and additional boxing greats.
 It has hosted events from kickboxing tournaments to dance productions to children’s touring shows and more.

 Prior to the 2012 grand reopening, the former San Jose Redevelopment Agency funded $11 million in renovations, with the City of San Jose and San Jose Theater Preservation Fund picking up the rest of the capital investment needed to fully renovate this historic venue.